St. Petersburg Pier: Early constructed piers

 A third pier was built by Edwin H. Tomlinson in 1901 south of the Railroad Pier on 4th Avenue South which was named the Fountain of Youth Pier.
-The pier featured a cottage at the edge of the pier, and a well that was drilled near the entrance having water that held similar promises of the famed Fountain of Youth.
+The pier featured a cottage at the edge of the pier and a well drilled near the entrance, with water that held similar promise to the famed Fountain of Youth.

 The Brantley Pier was demolished in 1904 and was soon replaced by the Electric Pier constructed by F.A.
 Davis in 1905.
 The Electric Pier had a length of 3,000 feet and was 16 feet in width.
 The pier was illuminated with light bulbs and featured an electric trolley that could move both passengers and cargo down the length of the pier, rivaling that of the Railroad Pier once again.
 In 1908, Jesse F. Conrad purchased the pier from Tomlinson and added an arch for the entrance of the pier as well as turning the well into a spa.

-The city of St. Petersburg built its first pier, the Municipal Recreation Pier, ten feet north of the Electric Pier in 1913 after a $40,000 bond was authorized by voters.
+The city of St. Petersburg built its first pier, the Municipal Recreation Pier, ten feet north of the Electric Pier in 1913 after voters authorized a $40,000 bond.
 The Municipal Recreation Pier was an effort by the city to boost its tourism, enhance the cities parks, and was used solely for recreational activities.
-A year later in 1914 the Electric Pier was demolished.
+A year later, in 1914, the Electric Pier was demolished.

-In the aftermath of the 1921 Tampa Bay Hurricane, the Fountain of Youth Pier was destroyed and the spa building at its base collapsed.
+In the aftermath of the 1921 Tampa Bay Hurricane, the Fountain of Youth Pier was destroyed, and the spa building at its base collapsed.
 The rest of the piers were severely damaged as the Railroad Pier had a water tank and Henry W. Hibbs fishing unit left standing while the Municipal Recreation Pier had only pilings remaining.
-Soon after the Municipal Recreation Pier was repaired, although engineers had alerted public officials that the pier would need to be replaced thereafter.
-As a result, Lew B. Brown, a publisher of the Evening Independent, promoted an effort to construct a new pier entitled "The Million Dollar Pier".
-Brown had organized the community into donating $300,000 towards the pier, with the remaining funds being bonded from the city.
-Voters in 1925 voted to endorse a $1 million bond towards a new pier structure, and construction of the pier began the same year.
-In total, the pier would cost $998,729.18 ($ in dollars).
+Soon after that, the Municipal Recreation Pier was repaired, although engineers had alerted public officials that the pier would need to be replaced thereafter.